diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 Property names form a hierarchy with the agent name at the top level.
 In this example, we have a single agent, called agent1.
 In this case, agent1.sources.source1.type is set to `spooldir`, which is a spooling directory source that monitors a spooling directory for new files.
 The spooling directory source defines a spoolDir property.
 The sink is a logger sink for logging events to the console.
-It too must be connected to the channel (with the `agent1.sinks.sink1.channel` property).1 The channel is a file channel, which means that events in the channel are persisted to disk for durability.
+It too must be connected to the channel (with the `agent1.sinks.sink1.channel` property).1 The channel is `a file channel, which means that events in the channel are persisted to disk for durability`.

 Note that a source has a channels property (plural) but a sink has a channel property (singular).
-This is because `a source can feed more than one channel` (see “Fan Out” on page 388), but `a sink can only be fed by one channel`.
-It’s also possible for a channel to feed multiple sinks.
+This is because `a source can feed more than one channel` (see “Fan Out” on page 388), but `a sink can only be fed by one channel`. `It’s also possible for a channel to feed multiple sinks`.
 This is covered in “Sink Groups” on page 395.
 ```shell
 $ flume-ng agent \
 --conf-file spool-to-logger.properties \